Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

-Special K Bars (also known as scotcheroos) will FLY off the platter at your next get-together.
+These No-Bake Special K Bars will FLY off the platter at your next get-together.
 The combination of peanut butter and chocolate, plus the crunch from Special K cereal make them irresistible.

 They’re ideal for a potluck or a picnic, especially when the weather is warm.
 They require no baking in the oven, and just about 15 minutes to assemble.

-My family makes these at Christmas time as part of our Christmas cookie making.
+My family makes these bars at Christmas time (just like these Toll House Cookie Bars and Grandma’s Cocoa Drops), but I know a lot of people make them in the summer.
 So whether you make these in December or in July, they are a popular dessert any time of the year!

 Ingredients